oddbird/oddleventy/content/work/timedesigner.md

 wireframes and itemized estimates for investor pitches.
 They needed
-graphic and user experience design, front- and back-end development, and on-going maintenance.
+brand and user experience design, front- and back-end development, and on-going maintenance for their first web application, TimeDesigner.

 ## Research & Concepting

-As with most OddBird web projects, we started with a planning phase to look deeply into the needs of the educators who would use TimeDesigner, as well as Tegy's vision for their business.
+As with most OddBird web projects, we started with a planning phase to delve deep into the needs of the educators who would use TimeDesigner, as well as Tegy's vision for their business.
-R&C included creation of a
+Research & Concepting included creation of a
-project goals document,
+Project Goals document,
-user profiles to understand
-the actions different users
-may want to take at different stages in their journey through the app.
+and User Profiles to understand the actions different users may want to take at different stages in their journey through the app.
-We created a data model
+We created a Data Model
 and glossary of terms,
 with database requirements and relationships.
-We designed wireframes --
+We designed Wireframes --
 unbranded and interactive
 sketches of TimeDesigner’s core features.